taustation-fan/userscripts/README.md

 Parses the page to jump to the correct station areas and talk to the right people.
 Adds configuration options to the in-game User Preferences page.

+## Dangerous Discreet Abort

+When accepting Discreet Work, this script (`dangerous-discreet-work.js`) makes "Abort" button more "danger-like" as default state is positive action colored and often leads to accidental Abort.

 ## Storage Tracker

 `storage-tracker.user.js` augments the Public Market to show which items you